South Hampshire Light Infantry Militia: Long Peace

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training: the South Hampshire Militia was embodied for training at Southampton in 1820, 1821 and 1825, but not again until 1831, and never thereafter.
 Colonel Serle died on 26 September 1826, but it was not until 25 June 1827 that Lt-Col Sir John Pollen, 2nd Baronet, MP, of Redenham Park, was promoted to succeed him.
-The permanent staff of NCOs and buglers was progressively reduced.
+The permanent staff of NCOs and buglers (who were occasionally used to maintain public order) was progressively reduced.
 Sergeant (Sergeant-Major since 1818) Bennett was commissioned as Quartermaster in 1831, and had to take over as acting adjutant and paymaster of the disembodied staff as well in 1844.
+In 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.

 1852 Reforms and disbandment

 The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 21–28 days per year, during which the men received full army pay.

 On 14 December 1852 the reformed South Hampshire Light Infantry was ordered to assemble for training at Southampton on 1 February 1853.
 Although it was still short of officers and some NCOs, it had filled its establishment of 479 privates.
 It was disembodied after a 21-day training period and was never re-assembled again.
 The 1852 Act had introduced Artillery Militia units in addition to the traditional infantry regiments.
 Their role was to man coastal defences and fortifications, relieving the Royal Artillery for active service.
 The Isle of Wight Light Infantry Militia was converted into Artillery Militia in April 1853 and the Government decided to form another regiment on the Hampshire mainland to guard the approaches to Portsmouth.
 On 27 December 1853 the South Hampshire Light Infantry Militia merged with North Hampshire Militia (henceforth simply the 'Hampshire Militia'), while 3 officers and 386 other ranks transferred from the South Hants to form the new Hampshire Militia Artillery at Portsmouth.
 Colonel Pollen and Quartermaster Bennett retired on the amalgamation.
 The Hampshire and Isle of Wight artillery militia units merged in 1891 to form the Duke of Connaught's Own Hampshire and Isle of Wight Artillery, which was based on the Isle of Wight.
 All the artillery militia was disbanded in 1908.